+During 2022, there were four donors who made 72% of total contributions.
 During 2021, there were two donors who made 34% of total contributions.
-During 2020, there was one donor who made 73% of total contributions.

 The Foundation maintains its cash balances at various banks and other financial institutions.
 Cash balances at banks are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000.
 At various times during the year, the cash balances may exceed the insured amount.
-At March 31, 2021 and 2020, the Foundation had \$3,892,818 and \$2,149,481 in excess of the FDIC insurance limit, respectively.
+At March 31, 2022 and 2021, the Foundation had \$9,136,651 and \$3,892,818 in excess of the FDIC insurance limit, respectively.
 The Foundation has not experienced any losses on these accounts.
-The Foundation believes it is not exposed to any significant credit risk on cash and money market accounts.
+The Foundation believes it is not exposed to any significant credit risk on cash and money market accounts